Service Organizations

 The American Legion is a national organization, established Aug.
 27, 1920, for veterans of all wars to serve God, country, and community.

-Each year, the Legion conducts a public Memorial Day observance, a Veterans Day dinner, a pancake breakfast the first Sunday of each month, and dinners as announced.
+Each year, the Legion conducts a public Memorial Day observance, a Veterans Day dinner, and hosts a Winstock Music Festival breakfast fund raiser.

-To join, you must be an honorably discharged member of the Armed Forces who served at least 90 days during designated periods of conflict.
+If you have served at least one day of active military duty since December 7, 1941 and were honorably discharged or you are still serving active military duty honorably, you are eligible for membership with The American Legion.
 Annual dues are $35.
 Meetings are the first Wednesday of every month at 7:30 p.m. at the Legion club at 161 1st Street North.

-With present membership at 119, officers are: Commander Jeff Sterner, Finance Officer Chris Otto, and Adjutant/Membership Chip Guggemos.
+With present membership at 77, officers are: Commander Jeff Sterner, Finance Officer Jeff Asse, and Adjutant/Membership Chip Guggemos.

 Find American Legion Post 407 on Facebook by searching “Martin Krueger Post #407 of the American Legion – Winsted, MN.”